 - Occasionally, especially in children, stomach symptoms such as nausea, vomiting, and diarrhea (See “Stomach Flu” below)

-If you experience emergency warning signs seek medical attention immediately.
+If you experience any of the following more serious symptoms, seek medical attention immediately.

 The flu is primarily a respiratory disease, not a stomach or intestinal disease.
 Many people use the term “stomach flu” to describe illnesses with nausea, vomiting or diarrhea.
 These symptoms can be caused by many different viruses, bacteria or even parasites.
 Vomiting, diarrhea, and being “sick to your stomach” can sometimes be related to the flu — more commonly in children than adults — these problems are rarely the main symptoms of influenza.